-(1) A licensee must not contravene a condition of the licence.

-(2) The penalty under subsection (1) may be imposed in addition to revocation of a licence or seizure of a weapon because of the contravention.
+- (1) A licensee must not contravene a condition of the licence. - Maximum penalty-60 penalty units or 1 year's imprisonment. - (2) The penalty under subsection (1) may be imposed in addition to revocation of a licence or seizure of a weapon because of the contravention.